aoshi321/conditions-list-test/IMPROVEMENTS.md

 Responsive images could be added to improve load time. currently I have the one image with dynamic dimension's which I think is fine for the purpose of this test.

 Due to the fact most of the images would take a long time to return a response, more logic was added to the 'useFallbackImg' hook to cater for this.
 The logic could be def be made cleaner.
+Although ideally you would want to use a third party image server to handle this.

 Abstracting out the view from the 'App.js' container would have easily allowed me to test the loading view functionality branch logic.
 Something I would have looked to have done with more time.